-A narrative essay uses all the story elements - a beginning and ending, plot, characters, setting and climax - all coming together to complete the story.
+A narrative essay uses all the story elements - a beginning, middle and ending, plot, characters, setting and climax - all coming together to complete the story.

 The focus of a narrative essay is the plot, which is told using enough details to build to a climax.
 Here's how:

 All of these elements need to seamlessly combine.
 A few examples of narrative essays follow.
-Narrative essays can be quite long, so instead of a full length example of an entire essay, only the beginnings of essays are included:
+Narrative essays can be quite long, so here only the beginnings of essays are included: